 No. In order to be fair to all applicants we make no exceptions.
 Eligible applicants must be 30 or younger as of the application deadline.

 If my parents or I were born in a US territory would I be eligible for the Fellowship?

-If you are the child of immigrants then both of your parents must have been born outside the US and US territories and must have not been eligible for US citizenship at the time of their respective births.
-If you are an immigrant, then you must have been born outside of the US and US territories as a non-US citizen and must have not been eligible for US citizenship at the time of your birth.
+Both of your parents must have been born outside the US and must have not been eligible for US citizenship at the time of their respective births.

 I’m in a PhD program that includes a master’s degree.
 If I completed my master’s and am now in the first two years of the PhD portion of the degree am I eligible?